 • the treatment is necessary and will most successfully promote the patient’s health and well being;

 • the patient does not object to the treatment; and

-Urgent medical or dental treatment: Substitute consent is not necessary where the treatment is urgent (s40).
+Urgent medical or dental treatment: Substitute consent is not necessary where the treatment is urgent.
 In addition to treatment to save life or prevent serious injury to health, including mental health, treatment that prevents the person suffering or continuing to suffer significant pain or distress may also be given without consent.
-However the Guardianship and Administration Board strongly recommends that caution be exercised before treatment is administered in these circumstances.
-If possible a consent to the proposed treatment should always be obtained from the person responsible or the Board should be contacted and the matter investigated.
+However the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT) strongly recommends that caution be exercised before treatment is administered in these circumstances.
+If possible a consent to the proposed treatment should always be obtained from the person responsible or the Tribunal should be contacted and the matter investigated.
 It may be more appropriate to appoint the Public Guardian to consent to treatment.